Everything we know about ‘Chinese spy balloon’ found hovering above northern US

 What has Pentagon said about spy balloon?

-“The United States Government has detected and is tracking a high altitude surveillance balloon that is over the continental United States right now,” said Brig Gen Pat Ryder, Pentagon press secretary.
+“The United States Government has detected and is tracking a high altitude surveillance balloon that is over the continental United States right now,” said Brig Gen Pat Ryder, Pentagon press secretary said in a statement on Thursday night.

 “The U.S. government, to include NORAD, continues to track and monitor it closely.
 The balloon is currently traveling at an altitude well above commercial air traffic and does not present a military or physical threat to people on the ground.